 The Contractor and the College shall each confirm in writing the appointment of an individual responsible for Contract Management and general liaison between the parties, and a further individual to be contacted should problems need to be escalated.

 It is a requirement of this Contract to hold regular Contract Reviews to monitor performance against the terms and conditions of this Contract, to review past performance and to plan for future Works.
-These meetings will be formally agreed at the start of the Contract, however it is expected that the reviews shall be held at least every week / month, or more frequently if the need is required.
+These meetings will be formally agreed at the start of the Contract, however it is expected that the reviews shall be held at least every week, or more frequently if the need is required.

 The Contractor and the College shall ensure that senior staff assigned to the Contract and other appropriate members of staff attend those meetings required by the Contract.